NLAW: Operation

 Against tanks and other armoured vehicles, the overfly top attack (OTA) mode is used; the missile flies about one metre above the line of sight, detonating the warhead above the target's weaker top armour via proximity fuze and magnetic sensors.
+The exact way in which the "combined magnetic and optical sensors" ensure the proper detonation of the warhead is classified.
 The direct attack (DA) mode is used against non-armoured targets, detonating the warhead on impact via contact fuze as the missile flies on the line of sight.
 The launcher can be fired only once and is disposed of after use.
 The operator can adjust the arming distance of the missile, to avoid a premature detonation triggered by the sensors when it flies over non-targets.
 They can also fire down or up at a 45-degree angle.
-The missile will auto-destruct at the maximum flight time of 5,6 seconds, which is about 1,000 m.
+The method of exploding above the tank by one metre was met with scepticism at the time.
+Saab had to work hard to show that they could make the system work.
+Saab NLAW designer Christer Nygren said: “The protection on main battle tanks was increasing all the time...We saw that we needed a new type of attack.
+But, with the over-the-top attack, you create another technical challenge, which is how to hit vertically down through the roof of the tank when the velocity of the missile is in the forward direction.
+It’s a tricky thing.
+Before any contracts were signed we had to present a lot of technical evidence that we could really defeat a tank from the top and get the warhead [to detonate] at the right time.”
+Saab claims that in 20 years the US designers have not matched the NLAW system's technology.
+Adding "You give them an hour of training and they can fight the T-90 [the most advanced Russian tank] without a problem.”
+The missile will auto-destruct at the maximum flight time of 5.6 seconds, which is about 1,000 m.
 It is designed to operate in all climate conditions and environments, from −38 to +63 degrees Celsius.